 Historical approaches

-An historical-based approach can be non-parametric, parametric or hybrid (both).
+A historical-based approach can be non-parametric, parametric or hybrid (both).
 Non-parametric directly uses a historical dataset (historical simulation, HS, is the most common).
 Parametric imposes a specific distributional assumption (this includes historical standard deviation and exponential smoothing)

 Compare, contrast and calculate parametric and non-parametric approaches for estimating conditional volatility, including: HISTORICAL STANDARD DEVIATION

+Historical standard deviation

 Historical standard deviation is the simplest and most common way to estimate or predict future volatility.
 Given a history of an asset’s continuously compounded rate of returns we take a specific window of the K most recent returns.

 This standard deviation is called a moving average (MA) by Jorion.
 The estimate requires a window of fixed length; e.g., 30 or 60 trading days.
 If we observe returns (rt) over M days, the volatility estimate is constructed from a moving average (MA):